 This history of Bentley’s brewery at Woodlesford was compiled by David Johnson.
 The images show the layout of the brewery and are taken from a BYB pub mirror which is on display in the Bay Horse at Selby.

 The Bentley Family

-For the greater part of 150 years the village of Woodlesford was synonymous with Bentley’s Brewery and generations of local families spent their lives working there.
+For the greater part of 150 years the village of Woodlesford was synonymous with Bentley’s Brewery.
+Generations of local families spent their lives working there.

 Long before the brewery was founded at Woodlesford the Bentley name was well known in the area.
 One of its most noted ancestors was the eminent classical scholar Richard Bentley (1662 -1742) who became Master of Trinity College, Cambridge.
 Another was James Bentley, Richard’s grandfather, who was a Captain in the Royalist Army during the English Civil War.

 The branch of the Bentley family concerned with the brewing industry came from Lockwood, near Huddersfield.
 Timothy Bentley was born in 1769 and built a brewery there in 1794.

 Henry Bentley, the founder of the Woodlesford brewery, was the second son of Timothy by his second wife Betty (nee Green) and was born on 4 September 1803.

 Henry Bentley married his first cousin Maria Stocks, the third and youngest daughter of Michael Stocks JP of Upper Shibden Hall, Halifax.
 This marriage took place at Halifax Parish Church on 21 August 1828.